I launched Caittom Publishing in 2010 after working in newspapers for 29 years.

 Progressing to newsdesk and editing roles, I played key roles in the coverage of many major news stories of the 1990s.
 I also gained experience of writing for different audiences as a freelancer for national titles including the Daily Star, the Mail on Sunday and the Sunday Times.

 In 1999 I moved into online journalism as joint editor of the regional newspaper website HoldTheFrontPage for the then Northcliffe Newspaper group.

 During the next ten years, I led several award-winning niche digital businesses, including an educational website, commissioned by the Department for Culture, Media and Sport, which won an Interactive BAFTA.

 In 2015 I was one of the #SmallBiz100, chosen to represent the UK's five million small businesses in the run-up to Small Business Saturday.

 In 2016 Caittom Publishing was named as the winner of the Business to Business (Business of the Year) category at the annual Business Networking Awards.
 I was honoured to be runner-up for the Extra Mile award.

 In the same year, I was chosen for the Burton Mail newspaper's inaugural Inspirational 100 - businesses that the newspaper considered to be making an inspiring contribution to the economic prosperity of the region (East Staffs, North West Leics and South Derbyshire).

-In 2019 I am a finalist in the WomanWho awards.
+In 2019 I was thrilled to be chosen as Woman Who Achieves Through Networking in the WomanWho awards.

 Caittom Publishing is based in Burton-on-Trent, Staffordshire, and works with companies and brands across the UK.